Gehraiyaan (web series): Plot

 At the beginning of the series, she has recovered and is planning to take a test to confirm that she is ready to go back to surgery.
 But as she begins to take the test, a power outage occurs, with the lights exploding.
 The test is rescheduled for another week.

 Reyna meets with her friend Dr. Shekhar (Trishaan Singh Maini), who is shown to have the interest to pursue a relationship with her.
 When Reyna returns to her apartment, she experiences paranormal activity in the lift, scaring her.
 This occurs multiple days, with a ghost-like entity appearing and scaring her at times.

 She shares it with her friends Dr. Shekhar and Dr. Meghna who don't believe her and instead convinced her that she is hallucinating as a result of the high dosage medication she takes for her PTSD.

 Reyna meets a man Sahil Arora (Vatsal Seth) in the lift, who befriends her.
 He invites her to his home for coffee, where it is shown to the viewers that he keeps dead bodies in his fridge and drinks blood.

 Meanwhile, the haunting incidents surrounding Reyna increase and as no one believes her, she argues with her friends and asks them to stay away, which upsets them.
-Dr. Shekhar discusses his with Dr. Shetty who advises him to pretend as if he has believed Reyna, as it might help her cope better.
+Dr. Shekhar discusses this with Dr. Shetty who advises him to pretend as if he has believed Reyna, as it might help her cope better.

 So, Dr. Shekhar brings in a psychic Mukherjee (whom he had bribed to tell Reyna that there is nothing wrong with her or her house).
 Mukherjee sees the ghost, but on cue from Shekhar, tells Reyna that nothing was wrong, which relaxes her.
 Later, Mukherjee texts Shekhar about the presence of an entity in Reyna's home, which Shekhar ignores and warns Mukherjee to be quiet.